-Admission Requirements International: Successful completion of an Australian Senior Secondary Certificate (VCE or equivalent) PLUS IELTS (or equivalent): Overall score of 5.5 with no band less than 5.0.
+Admission Requirements: Successful completion of an Australian Senior Secondary Certificate (VCE or equivalent).

+Admission Requirements International: Completion of an Australian Senior Secondary Certificate (VCE or equivalent).
+PLUS IELTS (or equivalent): Overall score of 5.5 (with no band less than 5.0 in Listening, Reading, Writing and Speaking).
 Admission Requirements Mature Age: Applicants with relevant work, education and/or community experience will be considered for admission to the course.